By Dr. Jim Dahle, WCI Founder

 Simplified Taxes

 An employee is paid on a W-2 Form.
-Her taxes are relatively simple to file.
-Her employer pays the employer half of payroll taxes (Social Security on the first $118K of earnings, and Medicare taxes on all earnings.)
+Their taxes are relatively simple to file.
+Their employer pays the employer half of payroll taxes (Social Security on the first $160,000 of earnings [2023], and Medicare taxes on all earnings).

 Employee Benefits

-Her employer may also offer some sweet benefits like a 401(k) with or without a match, some portion of the premiums on health insurance, and maybe even some portion of the premiums on a group disability or life insurance policy.
+The employer may also offer some sweet benefits—like a 401(k) with or without a match, some portion of the premiums on health insurance, and maybe even some portion of the premiums on a group disability or life insurance policy.
 To the right family, these sorts of benefits can be very valuable.

 Downsides of Being an Employee

-There are two significant downsides of being an employee.
+There are two significant downsides to being an employee.

 Unreimbursed Business Expenses